platonai/PulsarRPA/README.md

 - Ajax support: Access the Web automatically, behave like humans
 - Web site monitoring: monitor news sites, e-commerce sites out-of-box
 - Highly extensible and scalable: runs on Hadoop/Spark, and other big data infrastructure
-- Various data store: HBase/Spark/MongoDB, etc
+- Various database support: Store data in your favourite database, HBase/Spark/MongoDB, etc

 ## Web SQL
 Turn a Web page into a table: